frederiksemmel/linicrypt_typst/main.typ

 ]

 In Linicrypt program terms,
-this proposition relates a Linicrypt program with its corresponding inputless Linicrypt program where all inputs are set to 0.
+this proposition relates a Linicrypt program with its corresponding input-less Linicrypt program where all inputs are set to 0.

 #proof[
   We define #C, $Fixing_0$, and $LL$ as in the proposition statement.